perfug/sampleapp1/README.md

 README
 ------
-NewSQL is a POC designed to evaluate the ability to migrate a standard Spring MVC application from a relational database to a NewSQL database.
+This application is a POC that will be used during Paris Performance User Group

 HOW-TO
 ------